-Brain Injury State Partnership Grant: Brain Links
+Brain Injury State Partnership Grant

-In addition to enhancing the existing system of services and supports, the objectives of Brain Links will also address person-centered planning and development of a trained TBI workplace.
-The Brain Links staff is a statewide team of brain injury specialists that can equip professionals with current, research-based training and tools to enhance their ability to serve people with TBI.
+- In addition to enhancing the existing system of services and supports, the objectives of Brain Links will also address person-centered planning and development of a trained TBI workplace.
+The Brain Links staff is a statewide team of brain injury specialists that can equip professionals with current, research-based trainings and tools to enhance their ability to serve people with TBI.
 Grant partnerships include the Tennessee Disability Coalition, Tennessee Chapter of the American Academy of Pediatrics and the Tennessee Department of Education.

 - For a summary of the Brain Links grant please visit, Brain Links Summary

 - For a Brain Link flyer, go to Brain Links Flyer

 - For more information on Brain Links please visit, www.tndisability.org/brain.

 - To learn more about brain injury education for professionals service people with brain injury of all ages go to, Tennessee Community Snapshot.